ranaroussi/yfinance/doc/source/reference/yfinance.market_summary.rst

 The `MarketSummary` class, allows you to access market summary data in a Pythonic way.
 .. autosummary::
    :toctree: api/
-   MarketSummary
+   Summary

-Market Summary Sample Code
+Summary Sample Code
 --------------------------
-The `MarketSummary` class, allows you to access market summary data in a Pythonic way.
+The `Summary` class, allows you to access market summary data in a Pythonic way.
 .. literalinclude:: examples/market_summary.py
    :language: python

 Class
 ------------
-The `Summary` class, allows you to access infomation about a specific market.
+The `MarketSummary` class, allows you to access infomation about a specific market.
 .. autosumary::
    :toctree: api/
-   Summary
+   MarketSummary